ksnip/ksnip/README.md

 ## Windows

+### MSI
+The MSI installer installs ksnip on your system and is the preferred way for installing ksnip under Windows.

 ### EXE
 The EXE file with all required dependencies comes in a zipped package, which just need to be unzipped with your favorite unpacking tool.
 Ksnip can then be started by just double-clicking ksnip.exe.